How To Open A Hostel From Scratch (Step by Step)

 If you can’t afford social hosts, just try to sit with solo guests and ask them some basic generic questions.
 Usually solo travelers get quickly very chatty.

 How To Manage A Hostel: Party Hostels

-While some guests just want a bed, a shower, and good wifi, some just really want some social interaction.
+While some travelers just want a bed, a shower, and good wifi, some guests just travel to meet people and party.

-Hanoi hostel scene is a prime example of how the social element is key to the success of the hostel.
+Budapest, Barcelona, Prague, and other European cities are party capitals.
+So are Asian cities like Hanoi, where the hostel scene is a prime example of how a successful social connection is key to the success of any hostel.

-Good party hostels include St. Christopher’s, Loki, Wild Rover, and more.
+Good party hostels include St. Christopher’s, Loki, Wild Rover, and many more.

 We reached the end of this guide about how to open a hostel.

 Where do you want to launch a new hostel?